-Gold Gourami (Trichogaster trichopterus) Fish Species Profile
+Gold Gourami (Trichogaster trichopterus) Species Profile & Care Guide

 The Gold Gourami makes excellent community fish with others of the same size, but their temperament becomes more aggressive as they achieve adulthood.
 Because they are exceptionally hardy and long-lived, they make an excellent fish for the beginner aquarist.